jbouzekri/FileUploaderBundle/Resources/doc/base/markup.md

 </div>
 ```

-* `.jb_fileupload[data-row-id]` : the attribut data-row-id indicated the parent div rom which we can find using jQuery all children having jb_* class
+* `.jb_fileupload_row` : this class is the starting point of the markup.
+Find query are done to find others child classes starting with jb_*
 * `.jb_result_error` : used to display error
 * `.fileinput-button` : used in css to hide the input file behind the upload file link
 * `.jb_fileupload` : the base class used to activate the jquery plugin.
 It must be place on the input file.